yt-project/yt/doc/source/intro.rst

 dependencies have been reduced, and thus its installation made significantly easier.

 In 2008, yt was extended by Jeff Oishi to include support for the Orion code.
-Additionally, it was selected for inclusion in the next public release of the Enzo code.
+Additionally, it was selected for inclusion in the 1.5 release of the Enzo code.

 What yt is and is not